 - Learn to research and create new enrichment for the Zoo's Small Mammal House residents.
 All enrichment must fall within established safety guidelines for each species.
 Behavioral observations will be essential in order to evaluate the success of all enrichment.

-- Must be willing to devote to a regular schedule, including weekends and holidays.
+- Must be willing to devote to a regular schedule, including potential weekends and holidays

 - Upon acceptance and one month prior to arriving for work, the intern will be required to provide documentation for a current negative TB test and tetanus shot.
-The intern must also pass a background check prior to his or her start date.
+The intern must also pass a background check prior to their start date.

-A four month internship is available for the fall from Sept.
-1 to Dec.
-31. Interns must be able to devote 20-30 hours per week.
-Reasonable exceptions may be made in order to coordinate with university schedules.
+Internship dates are January 1- June 16th, 2023.
+Interns must be able to devote 20-30 hours per week.
+Reasonable exceptions may be made in order to coordinate with university or work schedules.

-Please note: The deadline for fall internship applications is May 31.
+Please note: The deadline for this fall internship is November 18, 2022.

 To apply, go to: https://solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.